Health in Every Sip!

-No pesticides, no artificial fertilizers, no sewage sludge, no GMO’s, or radiation can be used.
+To be considered organic, food or other produce must meet some criteria: No pesticides, no artificial fertilizers, no sewage sludge, no GMO’s, or radiation can be used.

 Organic as defined by the USDA National Organic Program states, “organic food is produced by farmers who emphasize the use of renewable resources and conservation of soil and water to enhance environmental quality…Before a product can be labeled ‘organic,’ a Government-approved certifier inspects the farm where the food is grown”.